-Manifestations of CD visualized with CE are well characterized and similar to those seen at ileocolonoscopy.
-The cardinal lesions are ulcerations of varying severity (Figure 1); in its earliest stage as aphthous ulcerations defined by a mucosal break with surrounding erythema.
+The cardinal lesions are mucosal ulcerations of varying severity (Figure 1); in its earliest stage as aphthous ulcerations defined by a mucosal break with surrounding erythema.
 Punched out, linear or irregular ulcers with cobblestone appearance and stenosis caused by inflammation or fibrosis are seen in more severe CD.
 Other findings such as erythema, edema and loss of villi without ulcerations are considered non-specific [23].
 It should be emphasized that ulcerations detected at CE are not specific for CD, and CE does not allow tissue sampling to support the diagnosis.

 Lesions caused by NSAIDs are an important differential diagnosis because these drugs are frequently used in the general population.
 It is well established hat NSAIDs are associated with gastrointestinal ulcerations, bleeding and strictures, that lesions are visualized with CE and they can mimic CD [24, 25].
 The precise number of weeks NSAIDs should be stopped prior to CE is unknown, but generally 4 weeks is recommended [8, 26].